sachins0023/Twitter/README.md

 Serializers are created : UserSerializer, TweetSerializer, TweetDeleteSerializer User and Tweet model data are serialized and deserialized.
 In TweetSerializer everything except delete_tweet is accessible and in TweetDeleteSerializer, only delete_tweet is accessible.
 So TweetDeleteSerializer is specifically built for the soft-delete function

-In views.py we have the different
+In views.py we have the different api views which are later on passed to the urls for easy access.

+Front end also created with HTML, CSS, ReactJS